 You know what?
 The publishing world still seems vast and mysterious.
 But I’ve learned that it’s not impossible to crack into it.
 I broke in.
 And I’ve watched a zillion novice writers develop their skills and get published.

 The publishing world is completely fair and democratic.
 You don’t need to slip anybody a big wad of cash to break in.
 You don’t need to threaten anybody with a kneecapping.
-You don’t need to perform any lewd acts.
+You don’t need to do anything naughty.

-All you need are 3 things.
+All you need to get published are 3 things, and anybody can get them.
 Here they are:

 That’s all!
 This course is about how to get each of those things and what to do with them once you’ve got them.
 Let’s talk a little bit about each of them in turn: